Spanish Water Dog as an Emotional Support Dog

 - Challenges: Their energy levels require active management; without sufficient engagement, they may become restless or anxious.

-- Ideal Homes: Homes that provide a balance of engagement, companionship, and structure will allow these dogs to thrive and offer the best support.
+- Ideal Homes: Homes that provide a balance of engagement, companionship, and structure will allow these dogs to thrive.
+They offer the best support in such environments.

 Final Thoughts

 The Spanish Water Dog, with its unique blend of empathy, intelligence, and loyalty, is an exceptional choice for an emotional support dog.
-By understanding their needs and characteristics, one can forge a deeply beneficial partnership that offers consistent emotional solace and companionship.
+By understanding their needs and characteristics, one can forge a deeply beneficial partnership.
+This partnership offers consistent emotional solace and companionship.

 Key Takeaways for the Spanish Water Dog as an Emotional Support Dog